rehiii/route_mapper/README.txt

 ############
 Data sources
 ############
-* Aircraft Delays
+* Aircraft delays
 https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time
 - Airline On-Time Performance database from the Bureau of Transportation Statistics "Monthly data reported by US certified air carriers that account for at least one percent of domestic scheduled passenger revenues--includes scheduled and actual arrival and departure times for flights."
 -- On-Time Performance table
 "This table contains on-time arrival data for non-stop domestic flights by major air carriers, and provides such additional items as departure and arrival delays, origin and destination airports, flight numbers, scheduled and actual departure and arrival times, cancelled or diverted flights, taxi-out and taxi-in times, air time, and non-stop distance."
--- Rows are per flight (take off datetime, origin, destination) -- Delays are calculated using only delays cause by an airline-related reason (maintenance crew problems, baggage loading, fueling, previous flight with same aircraft arrived late) .
+-- Rows are per flight (take off datetime, origin, destination) -- Delays are calculated using only delays cause by an airline-related reason (maintenance crew problems, baggage loading, fueling, previous flight with same aircraft arrived late).

-* Aircraft Occupancy
+* Aircraft occupancy
 https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=259&DB_Short_Name=Air%20Carriers
 - Air Carrier Statistics (Form 41 Traffic)- U.S. Carriers database from the Bureau of Transportation Statistics "Monthly data reported by certificated U.S. air carriers on passengers, freight and mail transported.
 Also includes aircraft type, service class, available capacity and seats, and aircraft hours ramp-to-ramp and airborne."